Monkland Canal: General

 It seems that the originally planned extent of the line was not completed in 1845: Braehead is only 1 mi from Cuilhill; in 1847 the line was extended to Tannochside, and this may be the originally intended southern terminal.

-The line ran south-south-east from Cuilhill Gullet (just east of where the present-day M73 crosses the line of the canal) along the line now occupied by Langmuir Road, then curving south-south-west to where Aitkenhead Road roundabout is now.
+The line ran south-south-east from Cuilhill Gullet (just east of where the present-day M73 motorway crosses the line of the canal) along the line now occupied by Langmuir Road, then curving south-south-west to where Aitkenhead Road roundabout is now.